Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-This Chocolate Stone Fruit Cobbler Mini Dessert celebrates some of the juiciest fruit of summer!
-An easy small batch dessert featuring peaches, plums, and cherries – and topped with a sugar-studded chocolate biscuit.
-The fresh fruit combined with the chocolate biscuit make for a light, bright, and sweet bite!
+This chocolate stone fruit cobbler for two celebrates some of the juiciest fruits of summer!
+This easy small batch cobbler recipe features peaches, plums, and cherries and is topped with a sugar-studded chocolate biscuit.
+The fresh fruit combined with the chocolate biscuit makes for a light, bright, and sweet bite!

 Chocolate Stone Fruit Cobbler

-Can you really have a summer dessert line up that doesn’t include a cobbler?
+Can you have a summer dessert lineup that doesn’t include a cobbler?
 Or fresh, in-season stone fruit for that matter?
-I think not.
-And I also think it was about time that I made a cobbler recipe for the blog!
-Of courses, I didn’t want just any ol’ cobbler.
-I wanted a recipe that celebrated seasonal stone fruit as well as a flavor element to complement it.
+For this small batch cobbler, I wanted a recipe that celebrated seasonal stone fruit and a flavor element to complement it.
 The answer – chocolate biscuits.

-Ok, let’s talk about the elephant in the room – the chocolate biscuit!
-I love a good, buttery, and flaky Homemade Biscuit.
+I love a good, buttery, and flaky Homemade Buttermilk Biscuit.
 So why not turn it into a sweeter chocolate dessert?
-First, the crunchy tops that biscuits get when baked are a great vehicle to deliver the soft fruit cobbler filling.
-And second, chocolate goes with just about anything, IMHO.
+First, the crunchy top that biscuits get when baked is a great vehicle to deliver the soft fruit cobbler filling.
+And second, chocolate goes with just about anything!

 • Easy – Making homemade biscuits is easy, and these chocolate biscuits are even easier than their savory counterpart.
 The dough is scooped, rather than shaped and cut with a biscuit cutter.